apache/nuttx-apps/nshlib/README.txt

   Perform command timing.
 This command will execute the following <command>
   string and then show how much time was required to execute the command.
   Time is shown with a resolution of 100 microseconds which may be beyond the resolution of many configurations.
-Note that the <command> string must be enclosed in quotation marks.
+Note that the <command> must be enclosed in quotation marks if it contains spaces or other delimiters.

   Example: